Diverticulitis usually affects the large intestine (colon).

 The diagnosis is based on the results of a computed tomography (CT) scan, and colonoscopy is done after the episode of diverticulitis is over.

-People with mild diverticulitis symptoms are treated with rest, a liquid diet, and sometimes antibiotics given by mouth, whereas those with severe symptoms are hospitalized for treatment with antibiotics given by vein and sometimes surgery.
+People with mild diverticulitis symptoms may be treated with rest, whereas those with severe symptoms are hospitalized for treatment with antibiotics given by vein and sometimes surgery.

 Diverticula in the large intestine Large Intestine The large intestine consists of the Cecum and ascending (right) colon Transverse colon Descending (left) colon Sigmoid colon (which is connected to the rectum) read more occur when a defect develops in the thick, muscular middle layer of the bowel.
 The thin inner layers of the bowel bulge out through the defect and create a small sac.
 One sac is a diverticulum.